gliptak/lecture-source-py/source/rst/optgrowth.rst

 One way is to use the so-called **Bellman operator**.

-(An operator is a map that sends functions into functions)
+(An operator is a map that sends functions into functions.)

 The Bellman operator is denoted by :math:`T` and defined by